IBM-Cloud/docs/services/ContinuousDelivery/index.md

 1. Click **Create**.
 Several steps run automatically to set up your toolchain.
 The tool integrations that are set up are different depending on which toolchain template you selected and whether you are using {{site.data.keyword.Bluemix_notm}} Public or {{site.data.keyword.Bluemix_notm}} Dedicated.
 For example, when you create a Microservices toolchain on {{site.data.keyword.Bluemix_notm}} Public, these steps are run:

  * The toolchain is created.
- * If you configured Delivery Pipeline, the pipelines are created and triggered.
+ * If you configured Delivery Pipeline, the pipelines are created and run.
  * If you configured Sauce Labs, the toolchain is set up to add Sauce Labs test jobs to the pipelines.
  * If you configured PagerDuty, the toolchain is set up to send alert notifications to the PagerDuty service that you specified.
  * If you configured Slack, the toolchain is set up to send notifications about deployment status to the Slack channel that you specified.